Young woman with messy bun holding bold 3D "10min" text, confident smirk, amber cinematic lighting

 What is an avatar SDK?

 An avatar SDK is a developer toolkit that lets you embed animated, talking characters into web and mobile apps.
-MascotBot's avatar SDK specializes in 2D animated mascots with real-time lip sync and voice AI integration — install via npm and render a React component in under 10 minutes.
-No 3D modeling or animation skills required.
+Mascotbot's avatar SDK specializes in 2D animated mascots with real-time lip sync and voice AI integration — install from the registry and render a React component in under 10 minutes.
+The lip-sync engine is a licensed ML model delivered from the Mascotbot edge that then runs on-device in the browser, so no 3D modeling or animation skills are required.

 How much does an avatar SDK cost?